jpype-project/jpype/doc/userguide.rst

 to seemlessly translate between python types and Java types.
 The following table will show what implicit conversions occur, both Python to Java and Java to Python.
-Explicit conversion, which happens when a python object is wrapped, is convered in each wrapper.
+Explicit conversion, which happens when a python object is wrapped, is converted in each wrapper.

 Conversion from Python to Java
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~